-Start thinking about delivering information in new and different ways.
+Think about delivering information in new and different ways.
 Your background in making your content more “engaging” and more “immersive” needs to get out of the way.
-Instead deliver a simple and seamless UX so your users can get what they need at the time of need.
+Instead, deliver a simple and seamless UX so your users can get what they need at the time of need.

 4. An Interface That Is Not In-Your-Face

 Speaking of simple that’s what a mobile UI needs to be.
 Have you bailed on an app because its interface was cluttered and confusing?
 Simple and intuitive wins the day.
 You can learn more about UI design at any OS interface guidelines website, such as Apple and Android.

 5. Empathy is the Best Policy

 Your audience is your most important stakeholder.
 You need to know all you can about how they consume information on mobile devices.
 Also, what is the context in which they will most likely interact with your app?
 What kinds of habits and expectations do they have for mobile content delivery?

 Learn about the discipline of user-centered design.
 One of our favorite books on the subject is, “User-Centered Design,” by Travis Lowdermilk, an O’Reilly book.